Professor of International Management and Organizational Behavior in the Brandeis International Business School

 Andy Molinsky is an Associate Professor of Organizational Behavior at Brandeis University's International Business School, with a joint appointment in the Department of Psychology.
-He is also the author of the new book Global Dexterity: How to Adapt Behavior Across Cultures Without Losing Yourself in the Process (Harvard Business Review Press).
+He is also the author of the award winning book Global Dexterity: How to Adapt Behavior Across Cultures Without Losing Yourself in the Process (Harvard Business Review Press).
 Andy received his Ph.D. in Organizational Behavior and M.A. in Psychology from Harvard University.
 He also holds a Master's Degree in International Affairs from Columbia University and a B.A. in International Affairs from Brown University.

 Prior to entering academia, Andy studied in Spain and worked for an international marketing research firm in France.

 Molinsky, Andrew L. "The psychological processes of cultural retooling."
 Academy of Management Journal 56.
 3 (2013): 683-710.

 Molinsky, Andrew L. Global Dexterity: How to adapt your behavior across cultures without losing yourself in the process..
 Boston, MA: Harvard Business Review Press, 2013.

 Molinsky, A.L, Grant, A.M. & Margolis, J.D.
 "The bedside manner of homo economicus: How and why priming an economic schema reduces compassion."
 Organizational Behavior and Human Decision Processes 119.
 (2012): 27-37.

 Molinsky, A.L., Davenport, T.H., Iyer, B. & Davidson, C..
 "Three skills every 21st century manager needs."
 Harvard Business Review January/February.
 (2012).